There are a lot of logistics solutions out there, including:

 J.B.
 Hunt is a transportation and logistics company that strives to create the most efficient transportation network in North America.

-They offer fulfillment and final-mile delivery for enterprise-level businesses, and their technology platform digital freight matching platform helps carriers and customers collaborate as they do business together.
+They offer fulfilment and final-mile delivery for enterprise-level businesses, and their technology platform digital freight matching platform helps couriers and customers collabourate as they do business together.